 You will want some assurance of competency.
 This can be accomplished by checking to see if all the HVAC contractor’s technicians are certified by North American Technician Excellence (NATE).
 The NATE is an independent body providing certification for HVAC technicians.
 Your contractor should also be able to provide in-house engineering and construction design services so you are not having to deal with yet another party to perform these functions.
 The selected contractor should be able to provide a lifetime guarantee for workmanship and should provide a 100% satisfaction guarantee in writing for the completed work.

-Bardi Heating and Air conditioning is an Atlanta area HVAC contractor specializing in design and installation of air conditioning systems for residential and commercial projects of any size.
+Bardi Heating, Cooling & Plumbing is an Atlanta area HVAC contractor specializing in the design and installation of air conditioning systems for residential and commercial projects of any size.